Portal Agent

 multi_hop_depth | Automatically choose one multi-hop route with this depth |

-ban_mitm | Ban relays when the TLS self-probe detects termination |
+ban_mitm | Ban relays when the TLS self-probe detects termination; defaults to warning-only |

 description, tags, owner, thumbnail, hide | Public relay metadata |